raulpalmaa/MSF_Izhikevich/README.md

 A quick review of the mathematical formalism can be found at msf_101.md

 ## Codes:
-- The Python code msf_izhikevich.py evaluates the Lyapunov exponents of the synchronous solution.
+- A minimal Python code msf_izhikevich.py evaluates the Lyapunov exponents of the synchronous solution.
-- The Python code net_izhikevich.py simulates a network of Izhikevich neurons and can return the synchronization error and the time series of the system.
+- A minimal Python code net_izhikevich.py simulates a network of Izhikevich neurons and can return the synchronization error and the time series of the system.